-International student spending impact
+International and Indigenous student spending impact

-In FY 2018-19, 5,424 international students relocated to British Columbia to attend TRU.
+In FY 2023-24, 5,690 international students relocated to British Columbia to attend TRU.
 These students spent money at provincial businesses to purchase groceries, rent accommodation, pay for transportation, and so on.
-Using the average living expenses of \$10,861 per student from Table 2.3 and adjusting for monies paid to international student workers yields net sales of approximately \$56.8 million.
+Many Indigenous students also relocated to or were retained within British Colombia because of TRU.
+Using the average living expenses of \$14,656 per student from Table 2.4 and adjusting for monies paid to international student workers yields net sales of approximately \$42.3 million, along with net sales of \$13.7 million due to Indigenous students.

-Similar to the student spending impact, we map the \$56.8 million in sales to the industry sectors in the CRIO model, apply RPCs to reflect provincial spending only, and run the net sales figures through the CRIO model to derive multiplier effects.
-The total impact of international student spending comes to \$64.8 million in added income, which is included in the TRU student spending impact above.
-The international student spending impact of \$64.8 million is equivalent to supporting 964 jobs.
+Similar to the student spending impact across all students, we map the \$77.8 million in sales from international students and the \$13.8 million from Indigenous students to the industry sectors in the CRIO model, apply RPCs to reflect provincial spending only, and run the net sales figures through the CRIO model to derive multiplier effects.
+The total impact of international student spending comes to \$90.4 million in added income, while the impact of Indigenous student spending comes to \$13.8 million, both of which are included in the TRU student spending impact in Table 2.5.
+The international student spending impact of \$90.4 million is equivalent to supporting 575 jobs, while the Indigenous student spending impact of \$5.1 million is equivalent to supporting 56 jobs.